Tax and Fiscal Policy

 The Task force has pioneered policies that increase budget transparency, promote state spending limitations, require super-majorities for tax increases, implement dynamic revenue forecasting, and many more.
-The Task Force has four Subcommittees that examine specific policy areas in detail.
-These areas include fiscal federalism issues, internet taxation, state budget reform, and public pensions.
+The Task Force has several Subcommittees that examine specific policy areas in detail.
+These areas include fiscal policy reform, internet taxation, education finance, and public pensions.

 All Model Policies

 Statement of Principles on Truth in Property Taxation Guiding Principles: Utah’s Example Utah enacted its Truth in Taxation law in 1985 to provide a solution to taxpayer unrest from ever-increasing property taxes.
 Accountability – While Utah’s law does not limit property taxes, it makes local elected officials think …